teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/xbdghk-letter-to-helen-languages.md

-│ italian opened doors in slow food movements and mediterranean farming        │ │ traditions. same roots, different communities, different doors to wisdom.    │ │                                                                              │ │ babashka opens doors right now - it's mature, it works everywhere, it has    │ │ rich libraries for everything i need today. ketos opens doors to the future  │ │ - it runs on redox os (a rust-based microkernel system), it's lighter, it    │ │ compiles to native code, it will work on the hardware i'm dreaming of        │ │ building (e-ink devices with minimal power requirements, like your farm's    │
+│ italian opened doors in slow food movements and mediterranean farming        │ │ traditions. same roots, different communities, different doors to wisdom.    │ │                                                                              │ │ steel opens doors right now - it's mature, it works everywhere, it has    │ │ rich libraries for everything i need today. steel opens doors to the future  │ │ - it runs on redox os (a rust-based microkernel system), it's lighter, it    │ │ compiles to native code, it will work on the hardware i'm dreaming of        │ │ building (e-ink devices with minimal power requirements, like your farm's    │